duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_17_operation_manual_duckiebot/1_0_20_duckiebot_initialization-db18.md

 This configuration was added by the `init_sd_card` command.

+## Securing your Duckiebot

+By default your Duckiebot uses an SSH key that is the same for all Duckiebots.
+That means that anyone can access your Duckiebot.
+If you want to prevent this (in particular if you have your university internet credentials on the Duckiebot), then remove this key by running

+    laptop $ ssh ![hostname] rm ~/.ssh/authorized_keys

+After this you will be prompted for your password every time you connect to your Duckiebot.
+If the password which you set in the SD card initialization process was not strong enough, or you kept the default password, we recommend you change it now.

 ### Workarounds

 It is recommended that you immediately give ownership of your home folder to your user.
 You can do this by running the following on your Duckiebot: